sgluss/hugoSite/samHomePage/content/posts/AFM/2019/round5.md

 # **AFM 2019 Round 5 at Sonoma Raceway**
 Sonoma is a favorite track of mine, a winding course set in the hills among vineyards.
-It's sweepers, kinks and chicanes would present a challenge if they were flat.
+Its sweepers, kinks and chicanes would present a challenge if they were flat.
 The addition of elevation change turns up the difficulty considerably: now you are doing an endo into a valley to make a left-hander.
 A previously trivial exit to a chicane now has a crest, throwing the steering head into the air, and with a wall not 50 feet away.

 A challenging track, now made moreso by the continuing degradation of the paved surface.
 Cracks which were large enough last year to warrant concern may now swallow a front contact patch entirely.
 Frost heaves threaten to bottom the suspension in Carousel, and a shelf drop-off in the middle of turn 7's first apex turns trail braking into a heroic affair.
 <!--more-->

 It is against this backdrop that round 5 takes place.
 The fastest club racers on the west coast set out to duel, but their battle is not just against each other, but against the circuit's treachery as well.
-Friday practice was spent memorizing reference points and planning contigencies.
+Friday practice was spent memorizing reference points and planning contingencies.
 In a race, you can't count on being on the optimal line, and Sonoma presents hazards in abundance to the unprepared.

 In Saturday's practice I focused on setting up the bike, trying to play with different settings to squeeze any extra confidence out of it.
 Jim of [Catalyst Reaction](https://www.crstuning.com/) was able to set me up with some A/B tests on the suspension which enabled me to control the bike better on exits, and to mitigate headshake.